KxSystems/docs/docs/ref/value.md

 enumeration          corresponding symbol vector

-string               result of evaluating it in current context list                 result of evaluating list as a [parse tree](../basics/parsetrees.md)
+string               result of evaluating it in current context list                 result of calling or indexing the first element with the remaining elements <br>(if the first element is a string or symbol, it is evaluated first) <br>note that this is different from a parse tree that is handled by [`eval`](eval.md).

 projection           list: function followed by argument/s composition          list of composed values